Who should get it and who might be better off with a different card? It depends on your spending habits and what kind of rewards you want to earn.

 A quick refresher: Details of the Amex Gold

-The Amex Gold gives new cardholders the chance to earn a generous welcome bonus as well as exceptional rewards on restaurant purchases, U.S. supermarket purchases and flights booked with airlines or through AmexTravel.com.
-Here are some of the major details to know about this card:
+The Amex Gold gives new cardholders the chance to earn a generous welcome bonus as well as exceptional rewards on restaurant and U.S. supermarket purchases, plus flights booked with airlines or through AmexTravel.com.
+Here are this card’s the major details:

-- Earn 60,000 Membership Rewards points when you spend $4,000 on your card within the first six months of account opening
+- 60,000 Membership Rewards points when you spend $4,000 in first six months of account opening

 - $250 annual fee

-- Major cardholder benefits include up to $120 in Uber Cash per year, up to $120 in dining credits per year (enrollment required) and no foreign transaction fees
+- $120 in Uber Cash per year and up to $120 in dining credits per year (enrollment required); no foreign transaction fees

 Who should get the Amex Gold?

 When you look at the benefits of the Amex Gold, it’s easy to see why people apply.
 You get to earn rewards in the valuable Amex Membership Rewards program, and many people spend a lot on groceries and dining out anyway.

 The Amex Gold may be perfect for you if you fit any of the descriptions below: